Database

 All Ory projects support storing data in memory and in relational databases:

-- MySQL is supported, some flavors like MariaDB and AWS Aurora may require additional work.
+- MySQL is fully supported.
+Some flavors like MariaDB and AWS Aurora may require additional setup.

-- SQLite is supported (in-memory and persistent) but must not be used for a production service.
+- SQLite is supported (in-memory and persistent) but must not be used in a production deployment.

 PostgreSQL